What is the World of Tuning? And why did I make it?

 As per the Homepage, this project aims to explore how we can rethink our peg-twisting rituals – a rare universal in the wide world of modern guitar.
 The resources examine new tuning horizons from multiple perspectives – practical, harmonic, historic, social, scientific, spiritual, and more – interconnecting ideas from a global variety of musical traditions.

 Originally, the concept grew from my ‘Ultimate Tuning Guide‘ article for Guitar World (Jan 2020) – which was in turn inspired via the editors challenging me to come up with ‘fresh approaches to guitar tuning’.
 After aimlessly expanding it over the past couple of years, I announced its completion via a quick WIRE profile (Aug 2022).

 Open-access, ad-free pledge: This project was mainly a labour of love/obsession (and it’s not really ‘my’ knowledge anyway: I’m just the messenger…or maybe the database admin).
-To support more, hit me up for online lessons: these passion projects don’t, as yet, pay all the bills!
+To support the site, see: